Jonathan0137/Pawsup/doc/sprint2/sprint2.md

 ## Frontend (Meng) 13
 - Display Each Element in a responsive way

-## Backend (Jesse) 20
+## Backend (Jesse) 20 + 20 + 13
-- Element Should contain[index, title, picture, profilepicture, userid, username, likes etc]
-- Detailed Page
-- 3 different type of Detailed Page
+- Update backend API for Service endpoint
+- Create backend API for Product endpoint
+- Create backend API for Comment endpoint

 ## Frontend (Jonathan) 20
 - Display information based on backend Information
 - See webpage as reference.

-## Backend (Jesse) 20
-- Response needs like Title Description, comment etc…..

 ## Header Page (Frontend) (Jonathan) 20
 - Create A Post Product Page selection on header Only if you are a service Provider